noahnewberger/Bikeshare-DC/data_loads/data_loads_readme.md

 1. nats_games - List of all Nationals Home games from 2010 to 2018.
 Datetime of game start, game number(for double header), and game attendance (to be added)

+1. acs - American Community Survey data used to generate dc_pop

 1. dc_pop - DC population estimates by year and month

 1. dc_bike_events